-Importantly, each of the lettered points in Figure 2 can be extended into a full S/V curve for all statewide votes V. These S/V curves, one for each of the five data bases, are shown in Figure 2 by each of the five curves drawn through each lettered point.
+Importantly, each of the lettered points in Fig. 2 can be extended into a full S/V curve for all statewide votes V. S/V curves, one for each of the five data bases, are shown in Fig. 2 by each of the five curves drawn through each lettered point.
 Traditionally, such S/V curves have been drawn by shifting the preference of each district the same amount as the statewide vote shifts.
-This uniform shift assumption is quite unrealistic on its face because it assumes that the same number of D voters would shift in districts with few Ds as in districts with many Ds.16 This article employs an improvement, to be called the proportional shift, which shifts the same proportion of Ds (or Rs if the shift is to larger statewide D vote) in each district (Nagle 2015).
-However, for the important range of statewide vote portrayed in Figure 2, it makes little difference whether one uses the uniform shift or the proportional shift.
+This uniform shift assumption is quite unrealistic on its face because it assumes that the same number of D voters would shift in districts with few D's as in districts with many D's.
+18 This paper employs an improvement, to be called the proportional shift, which shifts the same proportion of D's (or R's if the shift is to larger statewide D vote) in each district (Nagle, 2015).
+However, for the important range of statewide vote portrayed in Fig. 2, it makes little difference whether one uses the uniform shift or the proportional shift.
 Each S/V curve for each past election gives the number of seats for any statewide vote.
-A comparison of the S/V curves in Figure 2 indicates that the 2016 presidential election would result in more D seats than the others when the statewide vote is less than 52% D, whereas the PVI data would result in fewer D seats than the others when the statewide vote is greater than 48% D.17 Appendix C presents evidence that the 2016
+A comparison of the S/V curves in Fig. 2 indicates that the 2016 presidential election would result in more D seats than the others when the statewide vote is less than 52% D, whereas the PVI data would result in fewer D seats than the others when the statewide vote